chrbinder/lmz_minetestpaket/README_en.md

 ## Features

 Asks for a user's name and starts Minetest and Mumble, establishing a connection to a given Murmur server for audio chat.
-Useful to package for students.
+Could be used as a useful package for students.
 Config file lets user change the details of the murmur server to connect to.

 ## Requirements